International Relations / Political Science

 The programs combine intellectual rigor with a highly varied set of substantive specialties and courses in order to train sophisticated generalists.
 The diverse background of both the faculty and the graduate students makes for a cosmopolitan and enriching environment.

 As of the 2010-2011 academic year, students who enter at the master’s level can complete both a master’s and PhD degree within five years through the new accelerated master’s/doctoral program.
 This program has been tailored to transition advanced students into doctoral research after only three semesters of master’s studies.

 All three programs concentrate on developing analytical skills that enable students to work and conduct research in a variety of settings: governments, international organisations, NGOs, businesses, and academia.

 News & Events

-Tuesday, 15 April 2014, Charles Wyplosz, Graduate Institute Geneva: "PADRE: Politically Acceptable Debt Restruction in Europe" (time and room TBD, at the Graduate Institute Geneva, Maison de la Paix building)
+Tuesday, 15 April 2014, Charles Wyplosz, Graduate Institute Geneva: "PADRE: Politically Acceptable Debt Restruction in Europe" (6:15-8:00PM, room S8 at the Graduate Institute Geneva, Maison de la Paix building)

 Upcoming colloquium events

 - "It’s All Relative?: Institutional Experience, Political Capabilities and Investment"